 The subscript `$c$' in the above expressions indicates that the corresponding quantity is evaluated at the central scale choice.
-As stated earlier, the lowest order process for $ZH$ production through the gluon fusion channel contributes at $\mathcal{O}(\alpha_s^2)$ level, which formally should be considered at N2LO in the perturbation theory.
-Consequently, we have used the N2LO PDF for the computation of LO and higher order corrections to the gluon fusion process.
+As stated earlier, the lowest-order process for $ZH$ production through the gluon fusion channel contributes at $\mathcal{O}(\alpha_s^2)$ level, which formally should be considered at N2LO in the perturbation theory.
+Consequently, we have used the N2LO PDF for the computation of LO and higher-order corrections to the gluon fusion process.